pariinazz/pariinazz/README.md

 - 👋 Hi, I’m @pariinazz
 - 👀 I’m interested in programming, mainly creating websites and animations
-- 🌱 I’m currently learning how to use JavaScript and building my own portfolio
-- 💞️ I’m looking to build connections with creative individuals with the same passions as me
 - 📫 How to reach me: my email is parinaz423685@gmail.com

 <!---